AlexanderJCS/dsb-plugin/INSTALLATION.md

 > 🔧 **Troubleshooting:** If the **Plugins → Start DSB** button is not available, the most likely culprit is that the files were not copied properly.
 Check that you see a folder starting with **DSB** at `C:\ProgramData\ORS\Dragonfly2024.1\pythonAllUsersExtensions\Plugins`.
 Try re-running the installation script, and if that does not work, install the plugin manually.

-> 🔧 **Troubleshooting:** If the **Plugins → Start DSB** does not show a new window, it is likely that DSB's dependencies are not installed properly.
+> 🔧 **Troubleshooting:** If the **Plugins → Start DSB** fails to launch a plugin window, DSB's dependencies are likely not installed properly.
 Try re-running the installation script and check for errors in the console relating to package installation (warnings are fine).